Leaders from South Asia express shock over former Japan PM Shinzo Abe’s assassination | Politics

 Leaders from South Asia express shock over former Japan PM Shinzo Abe’s assassination

-I extend my heartfelt condolences to his family, the LDP, and to the people of Japan, he said in a tweet.Former Sri Lankan Prime Minister Mahinda Rajapaksa hailed Abe as a true friend of Sri Lanka, particularly when the island nation was going through a churn during the post-war development period.I am devastated and deeply saddened to hear of the sudden demise of former PM of Japan Shinzo Abe.
-He was a true friend of Sri Lanka, particularly during the postwar development period.
+Deuba said Abe was a close friend and well-wisher of Nepal and recalled his contributions to further promoting and consolidating the friendly ties between the two countries when he was the Prime Minister, it added.Sri Lanka President Gotabaya Rajapaksa said he was stunned by Abes demise and offered his condolences to his family.Deeply saddened by the tragic death of former Japan PM Shinzo Abe.
+Japan has lost a respected politician.

-Prominent South Asian leaders, including Prime Minister Narendra Modi and Pakistan Prime Minister Shehbaz Sharif on Friday, expressed shock and anguish over the assassination of Shinzo Abe, hailing the former Japanese prime minister for his contributions towards bolstering bilateral ties and regional economic development.
+Prominent South Asian leaders, including Prime Minister Narendra Modi and Nepal Prime Minister Sher Bahadur Deuba, on Friday expressed shock and anguish over the assassination of Shinzo Abe, hailing the former Japanese prime minister for his contributions towards bolstering bilateral ties and regional economic development.

 Abe, 67, one of his nation's most powerful and influential figures, died after being shot during an election campaign speech in western Japan.